stanley-fork/ragit/docs/quick_guide.md

  ╰ ... and many more txt files
 ```

-After it's built, you'll see many data files in the `.rag_index` directory.
+After it's built, you'll see many data files in the `.ragit/` directory.
 You can ask queries on the knowledge-base now.
 Here are brief explanations on data files:

 1. `/chunks` directory
 2. `/configs` directory